 rather than a few minutes before a human exerts itself out of your body and the pain makes you not want to think about anything but the baby.

 There are hospitals that make a business out of letting students learn by giving them the opportunity to either be hands-on or spectators.
 Figure out beforehand if your hospital is a teaching hospital or not.
 Grey’s Anatomy has shown the world the gist of how a teaching program functions in real patient situations, and while I’m the first person to support education, I’m not okay with someone other than my doctor performing my delivery.
 And I certainly will not allow a random stranger to stare at my lady parts while I’m in a compromising position.
 Others can disagree with me (and will, I’m sure), but it’s my body and if the Harvey Weinstein blowout last year didn’t prove how monumental it is for a woman to choose who touches or who looks at her body then America should stop calling itself a civilized country.

-Bring pads for the bleeding that happens after delivery.
-They offer free ones at the hospital but I found that if I buy the brands I would if I was on my period, I would be more comfortable and feel a little less like a baby wearing diapers.
+- Bring pads for the bleeding that happens after delivery.
+They offer free ones at the hospital but I found that if I buy the brands I prefer, I would be more comfortable and feel a little less like a baby wearing diapers.

 - Chapstick, DVDs, Tylenol, socks, face wash and body lotion are all in my hospital bag.
 I want to be able to watch whatever show I want without commericals and I don’t want to pay $8 for lip balm from the gift shop.
 I’m also bringing my preferred brand of baby formula (just in case breastfeeding isn’t successful) and wipes (my first child had sensitive skin).